unfoldingWord/wordMAP/README.md

 ## Input Prerequisites

-* The corpus must tokenized
+* The corpus must be tokenized
 * The unaligned sentence pairs must be tokenized.
 * The corpus and unaligned sentence pairs must be in the same primary and secondary languages.
 * Input must be in utf8.